 My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village's basic financial statements.
-The accompanying Schedule of Compensation, Benefits, and Other Payments to Mayor and Board of Aldermen on page 33 and the Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards on page 34 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying Schedule of Compensation, Reimbursements, Benefits, and Other Payments to Mayor and Board of Aldermen on page 34, the Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards on page 35, and the Schedule of Prior Audit Findings on page 36 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the Schedule of Compensation, Benefits, and Other Payments to Mayor and Board of Aldermen and the Schedule of Expenditures of Federal Awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In my opinion, the Schedule of Compensation, Reimbursements, Benefits, and Other Payments to Mayor and Board of Aldermen, the Schedule of Expenditures of Federal Awards, and the Schedule of Prior Audit Findings are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-MAYOR AND BOARD OF ALDERMEN Village of Lisbon Lisbon, Louisiana Independent Auditor's Report December 31, 2023
+MAYOR AND BOARD OF ALDERMEN Village of Lisbon Lisbon, Louisiana Independent Auditor's Report December 31, 2024